-- 1. Certified transcripts of all previous post-secondary study, submitted in sealed envelopes from the originating institution.
-If an institution will not give transcripts to the student, the applicant should ask the institution to send the transcripts directly to the Department. - 2.
+- 1. Scanned copies of transcripts from all previous post-secondary study. - 2.
 A statement (two pages maximum) of proposed study.
 For M.A. applicants, this should be a succinct statement of an intended topic or area of graduate study, a summary of preparatory training in appropriate theories, methods, and languages, and an indication of why the Department for the Study of Religion is a suitable place for the intended area of study. - 3.
 A brief academic CV, with details of education, awards, and other information of academic interest. - 4.
 A sample of written work of under 20 pages. - 5.
 Three reference letters.